tinymce/tinymce-docs/tinydrive/introduction/jwt-authentication.md

 ## Introduction

-Tiny Drive require you to setup JWT authentication.
-This is to ensure that the security of your files remain in your control.
+Tiny Drive requires you to setup JWT authentication.
+This is to ensure that the security of your files remains in your control.

-JWT is a common authorization solution for web services and is documented in more detail at the [https://jwt.io/](https://jwt.io/) website.
+JWT is a standard authorization solution for web services and is documented in more detail at the [https://jwt.io/](https://jwt.io/) website.
 The guide aims to show how to setup JWT authentication for Tiny Drive.

-> If you haven't tried any of the [Starter projects]({{site.baseurl}}/tinydrive/getting-started/)  yet, we urge you to try them before trying to implement your own solution.
+> If you haven't tried any of the [Starter projects]({{site.baseurl}}/tinydrive/getting-started/)  yet, we urge you to try them before trying to implement your solution.
 The source is also available on Github to study.

 ## Private/public key pair